Offensive backfield

-The offensive backfield is the area of an American football field behind the line of scrimmage.
-The offensive backfield can also refer to members of offense who begin plays behind the line, typically including any backs on the field, such as the quarterback, halfbacks and fullback.
+The offensive backfield is the area of an American football field behind the line of scrimmage, and players positioned there on offense who begin plays behind the line, typically including the quarterback and running backs (halfbacks and fullback).

 History

 The modernization of the roles of lineman and backs is often traced to Amos Alonzo Stagg.
 Some of the greatest backfields in the history of college football include those of the 1912 Carlisle Indians, 1917 Georgia Tech Golden Tornado, 1924 Notre Dame Fighting Irish, and 1945 Army Cadets.
 Joe Guyon was a member of both the aforementioned Carlisle and Georgia Tech teams.

 Typically, quarterbacks or halfbacks passed the ball, and fullbacks handled kicking duties.

 Play in the backfield

+Players who are positioned behind the line of scrimmage, on the offensive side, are denominated as "offensive backfield."
+Those players are usually ball receivers, so they have the word "back" appended to their position: i.e., running back, full back, half back and quarterback.
+However, because the word "backfield" is a place, sometimes receivers can be appended to the grouping.

 Most running plays begin with a hand-off in the offensive backfield.
 All kicks and punts must take place in the offensive backfield.
 If the offensive ball-carrier is tackled in the backfield, the team will lose yards, in that the distance they need to attain for a first down is more than at the beginning of the play.
-Each play, the quarterback will start in the offensive backfield, being snapped the ball from the center, and moving the ball up field.
+Each play, the quarterback will start in the offensive backfield, being snapped the ball from the center, and moving the ball upfield.